Your browser is no longer supported. Please upgrade your browser to improve your experience.

 Executive Assistant to CEO

-Raphene is Climate Outreach’s Executive Assistant, working closely with the Leadership Team and Board of Trustees to provide administrative support.
+In her role as Executive Assistant, Raphene works closely with the Leadership Team and Board of Trustees to provide administrative support.

 She developed her skill at providing efficient business support in both the private and non-profit sectors, including at a global fintech company, a private equity firm and a small faith-based charity.
 Working in a broad array of organisations revealed her passion for collaborating with a variety of people to drive solutions and increase organisational effectiveness.